cooneycw/nhl_apimdc/README.md

 - **NHL API**: https://statsapi.web.nhl.com/
 - **Documentation**: See the `docs/mdc/` directory for detailed specifications

+## 🙏 Credits

+This project was inspired by and references the excellent [NHL API Reference](https://github.com/Zmalski/NHL-API-Reference) by [@Zmalski](https://github.com/Zmalski), which serves as the unofficial reference for NHL API endpoints.
+Their comprehensive documentation of the NHL APIs has been invaluable in understanding the available endpoints and data structures.

 ---

 **Note**: This project is in active development.
 The API and documentation may change as the project evolves.